-1. At the time of writing, only specific versions of the firmware include support for the BPR zero product.
-There may be versions of firmware later than 1.115 which do not include a Section 6 at all; do not assume that it will be present but empty.
+1. Prior to Version 1.130, only specific versions of the firmware include support for the BPR|zero product; there will be some versions of firmware that do not include a Section 6 at all, so do not assume that it will be present but empty.